Computer poker player: Artificial Intelligence

 AI broke through to superhuman performance in poker during the 2010s, with the following timeline.
 In 2015, computers solved heads-up limit hold'em via Cepheus.
 The breakthrough was achieved using the CFR+ (Counterfactual Regret Minimization Plus) algorithm, which analyzed 3.19×10^14 decision points to effectively solve the game.
 CFR+ works by iteratively playing against itself and analyzing counterfactual regret - the difference between the expected value of an action taken and the best possible action that could have been taken.
-Around 2018, Libratus demonstrated superhuman ability in heads-up no-limit hold'em.
+In 2017, Libratus, developed at Carnegie Mellon University by Tuomas Sandholm and Noam Brown, demonstrated superhuman ability in heads-up no-limit hold'em, defeating four professional players in the "Brains vs. Artificial Intelligence" competition at Rivers Casino in Pittsburgh.
+That same year, DeepStack, developed at the University of Alberta, reached expert-level play in heads-up no-limit hold'em, a result published in Science.
 In 2019, Pluribus (a newer version of Libratus) demonstrated superhuman ability at six-player no-limit hold'em, the most commonly played single variety of poker in the world.
-In 2021, Microsoft released the older poker-playing program, Libratus, commercially, which then beat four professional poker players in a 20-day long poker competition at Rivers Casino.

 Recent developments have introduced Large Language Model (LLM) approaches to poker AI, most notably PokerGPT.
 Unlike traditional Counterfactual Regret Minimization (CFR) systems that require extensive computational resources, PokerGPT represents a paradigm shift toward lightweight, text-based poker AI.
 This approach leverages fine-tuned language models trained on millions of real poker hand histories, enabling the AI to make human-readable decisions while consuming significantly fewer computational resources than traditional methods.

 Research groups

 Neo Poker Laboratory

 Neo Poker Lab was an established science team focused on the research of poker artificial intelligence.
 For several years it developed and applied state-of-the-art algorithms and procedures like regret minimization and gradient search equilibrium approximation, decision trees, recursive search methods as well as expert algorithms to solve a variety of problems related to the game of poker.
-Neo Poker Lab’s website, neopokerlab.com is no longer running.
+Neo Poker Lab's website, neopokerlab.com is no longer running.

 The University of Auckland Game AI Group

-Until 2017, a team from the University of Auckland consisted of a small number of scientists who employ case-based reasoning to create and enhance Texas Hold’em poker agents.
+Until 2017, a team from the University of Auckland consisted of a small number of scientists who employ case-based reasoning to create and enhance Texas Hold'em poker agents.
 The group applied different AI techniques to a number of games including participation in the commercial projects Small Worlds and Civilization (video game).